-GRB is a leading SBA lender in the Rochester region.
+GRB is the leading SBA lender in the Rochester region.
 The mission of GRB and the SBA are very well aligned.
 Like GRB, the SBA wants to help local businesses grow and prosper.
 Together, we accomplish this goal by making low-interest loans available to new and growing businesses in the Rochester region.

 Why GRB for SBA Loans?

 - GRB carries “Delegated Lender” status with the SBA.
 This is the highest level of authority granted to process and close SBA loans.

 - We are an experienced SBA lender.
 According to the Rochester Business Journal, Genesee Regional Bank is the #1 SBA Lender in the Rochester area for 2021.
 The bank closed 37 SBA loans totaling more than $20 million.
 We are proud to note that those small business loans supported 891 jobs in our community.

 - GRB provides dedicated, personalized service.
 Our Commercial Banking team has experience with businesses of different sizes and in a wide range of industries.

 - Online and mobile convenience.
 Of course, GRB offers competitive rates and convenient online and mobile banking tools to manage your accounts and loans with ease.

 In a normal year, GRB helps new and established businesses secure SBA funding for growth.
 But 2020 was anything but normal.
 Stepping up, GRB assisted more than 575 businesses in our local community with their Paycheck Protection Program (PPP) loans.
 As the COVID pandemic rocked our nation, GRB helped local businesses stay in business.

 Nearly 35% of GRB’s PPP recipients were were new-to-GRB customers.
 They needed help and GRB answered the call.
 GRB continues to work with these businesses to submit their paperwork for loan forgiveness and ensure that these employers — businesses our community depends on — not just survive, but thrive.